ryanlrappa/fitness-app-classification/assessment2.md

-### 5. PersonaGraph Text Classification Case Study (60 minutes)
+### PersonaGraph Text Classification Case Study (60 minutes)

-This is a challenge from Mike Tamir of [PersonaGraph](http://www.personagraph.com/).
+This is a challenge from [PersonaGraph](http://www.personagraph.com/).
 They use this challenge for prospective hires to test their abilities.

 The data can be found on the TimeCapsule in the `datasets/challenges/personagraph` folder.